jamedeus/plant-tracker/README.md

 ## Development

-A full development environment can be created using `development-docker-compose.yaml`, which includes containers for postgres, redis, and nginx (reverse proxy for HTTPS).
-To start the server run:
+The simplest way to start a development server is with `development-docker-compose.yaml`, which includes postgres and nginx containers as well as an nginx proxy for HTTPS (some features like opening the camera to scan a QR code will not work over http due to browser policies).
+This setup mirrors the entire repository into a container where the development server runs, so changes made outside the container will automatically take effect inside.

+Before starting the container run `npm install` and `npm run watch` to build the frontend bundles.

+To use HTTPS you'll also need to create a `certs/` directory for the reverse proxy.
+Self-signed certs will not work, you'll need to generate a certificate authority, sign the certs with it, and then install the CA cert on your phone so that the SSL certs will be trusted.

+Once that's done start the server with:
 ```
 docker compose --file development-docker-compose.yaml up
 ```

-Outside of the container you will need to run `npm install` and `npm run watch` to build the frontend (the whole repo is mounted into the container, so these changes take effect immediately and do not require a rebuild/restart).
-For HTTPS to work you will need to add certificates to a `certs/` directory and sign them with a CA trusted by yuor test device.

 Read below for baremetal development setup.